AnisKaram/Unity-Modular-Game-Architecture/README.md

 *   **🤝 System Integration:** The AI acts as a "Puppeteer," controlling the FSM Character Body and consuming items from its Inventory System.
 *   **🚌 Event-Driven Architecture:** Implemented a Type-Safe **Event Bus** (Publisher/Subscriber) to decouple independent systems.
 For example, loot chests broadcast messages that the Inventory System listens for, removing direct dependencies.
 *   **📦 Scalable Interaction:** A decoupled Interaction System using the `IInteractable` interface.
 The Player can interact with any object (Chests, Doors, NPCs) without knowing the specific class implementation.
+*   **⏪ Time Manipulation:** Implemented a **Command Pattern** rewind system.
+Uses a custom **Circular Buffer** to store player's position and rotation efficiently, overwriting old data to manage memory automatically.
+It also features recording only when moving to ignore idle frames.

 ## 🧰 Custom Editor Tools (UI Toolkit)
 A Dedicated Editor tool Window to manage the items.